Torsors on loop groups and the Hitchin fibration: Torsors over

 \item The bijections of \ref{GL-a} and \ref{GL-b} respect the property of being an effective Cartier divisor. \eenum \eprop

-\bpf All the morphisms for which we consider schematic images are quasi-compact and quasi-separated, so the formation of these images exhibits no pathologies, for instance, it commutes with flat base change, see \cite{EGAI}*{9.5.2} and \cite{EGAIV1}*{1.7.8}.
+\bpf All the morphisms for which we consider schematic images are quasi-compact and quasi-separated, so the formation of these images exhibits no pathologies, for instance, it commutes with flat base change, see \cite{EGAI}*{Corollaire 9.5.2} and \cite{EGAIV1}*{num\'{e}ro 1.7.8}.

 \benum \item Firstly, the maps in question supplied by base change are injective: indeed, $\Spec(R[t]_{1 + tR[t]})$ is the Zariskization of $\bP^1_R$ along $\{t = 0\}$, so it contains all the generizations in $\bP^1_R$ of the origin of $\bP^1_k$, and $R\{t \}$ is faithfully flat over $R[t]_{1 + tR[t]}$.
 Moreover, the ideal of $R\{t \}$ that cuts out a closed subscheme $Z' \subset \Spec(R\{t \})$ not containing the $k$-fiber must contain an $f \in R\{ t \} \setminus \fm(R\{t\})$, so \Cref{Weierstrass} implies that $Z'$ is the base change of a closed subscheme $Z \subset \bP^1_R$ that does not meet $\Spec(k[t\i])$ (note that $R[T]/(P)$ is $R$-finite for any monic $P$ and hence defines a closed subscheme of $\bP^1_R$).
 Consequently, the maps supplied by base change are even bijective, their inverses are given by forming schematic images, and